The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Preliminaries: Sets of positive reach and the closest point projection

 {The \emph{generalized normal space} $ \Nor(p,\Su) $ consists of vectors $v \in \R^d$ such that $ \langle v, u \rangle \leq 0$ for all $u \in \Tan(p,\Su)$.
 Vectors contained in the generalized tangent, resp. normal, space are called \emph{tangent}, resp. \emph{normal}, \emph{to $\Su$ at $p$.}}

 \end{definition} The generalized tangent and normal spaces are illustrated in Figure~\ref{fig:tangent_normal_space}.

-\subparagraph{Stability of the reach under ambient diffeomorphisms} Our last ingredient is the following result by Federer. \begin{theorem}[Stability of the reach under ambient diffeomorphisms, Theorem 4.19 of \cite{Federer}] {Pick two constants $0<t<\rch(\Su)$ and $s>0$.
+\subparagraph{Stability of the reach under ambient diffeomorphisms} Our last ingredient is the following result by Federer.
+We denote derivative by $D$. \begin{theorem}[Stability of the reach under ambient diffeomorphisms, Theorem 4.19 of \cite{Federer}] {Pick two constants $0<t<\rch(\Su)$ and $s>0$.
 If the map

-is injective and continuously differentiable, and the maps $F$, $F^{-1}$, and $DF$ are Lipschitz continuous with Lipschitz constants $\Lip(F)$, $\Lip(F^{-1})$, $\Lip(DF)$, respectively, then the reach $\rch( F (\Su))$ of the image of the set $\Su$ under the map $F$ is lower-bounded by } \end{theorem}
+is injective and continuously differentiable, and the maps $F$, $F^{-1}$, and $DF$ are Lipschitz continuous with Lipschitz constants $\Lip(F)$, $\Lip(F^{-1})$, $\Lip(DF)$, respectively, then the reach $\rch( F (\Su))$ of the image of the set $\Su$ under the map $F$ is lower-bounded~by } \end{theorem}